 - involve terrestrial, wetland, freshwater or marine habitats;

-- include an educational component if that is likely to result in conservation benefits;
+- include an educational component if that is expected to yield conservation benefits;

-- involve purchase of land as a nature reserve, provided that legal protections and remedies are in place that ensure ICFC has long-term control over its continued protection;
+- involve purchase of land as a nature reserve, provided that (i) legal protections are in place and (ii) there is connectivity over a large enough area to provide for ecological sustainability;

-- entail providing long-term finance through a conservation trust fund, provided that the administrative overburden is not large and ICFC has a proportionate degree of control;
+- entail providing long-term finance through a conservation trust fund;